the-iterator/the-iterator.github.io/_pages/about.md

   - /about.html
 ---

 I am an Applied Mathematician at the Delft Institute of Applied Mathematics (DIAM), TU Delft.
-While my foundational research spans diverse mathematical disciplines, my core focus is bridging advanced theory with high-impact real-world solutions.
+As a polymath, my applied work is powered by deep expertise across interconnected fields of mathematics, physics, and biology.
+I leverage complex toolkits from differential and integral equations, numerical analysis, and data science to tackle unconventional, interdisciplinary problems and bridge advanced theory with high-impact real-world solutions.

-My work centers on **Industrial Applications of Mathematics** and pioneering **Mathematics for Agriculture**, transforming complex data and physical phenomena into predictive engineering tools.
+My current work focuses sharply on two core domains: **Industrial Applications of Mathematics** and pioneering **Mathematics for Agriculture**, transforming intricate datasets and physical phenomena into predictive tools.

 ---